Illation/synthesizer/README.md

 ## Third Party

-This project uses RtMIDI, RtAudio, GTKmm and the "Sweet" theme for GTK, here are the licenses for them:
+This project uses RtMIDI, RtAudio, RTTR, GTKmm and the "Sweet" theme for GTK, here are the licenses for them:

 ### RtMidi and RtAudio